larsks/blog.oddbit.com-posts/2014-01-14-direct-access-to-nova-metadata.md

     | 32d0524b-314d-4594-b3a3-607e3f2354f8 | test0 ...
     +--------------------------------------+-------...

-And this to your request (`-H 'x-instance-id:
-32d0524b-314d-4594-b3a3-607e3f2354f8'`), but ultimately (after also adding the tenant id), you'll find that you need to add a `x-instance-id-signature` header.
+You can retry your request with an appropraite `X-Instance-ID` header (`-H 'x-instance-id: 32d0524b-314d-4594-b3a3-607e3f2354f8'`), but ultimately (after also adding the tenant id), you'll find that you need to add an `x-instance-id-signature` header.
 If you investigate the [Nova source code][], you'll find that this header is calculated via an HMAC over the instance ID and a shared secret:

     expected_signature = hmac.new(
         CONF.neutron_metadata_proxy_shared_secret,